ArvidStrauss/dashboard-master/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

+-> proxy url in vue.config.js has to be changed to the server url

 ## open bugs
 - double / triple post request at metrics.vue
 - deleting a chart causes 2x post request at metrics.vue because of draggable component